 Today, the conservancies support a broad range of species in a protected environment that has returned to its natural state.
 Wildlife enters the conservancies from the busy neighbouring National Parks where tourist / visitor numbers are not regulated.

 As a result of the communities receiving direct benefits from wildlife there has been a change in attitude towards the concept of wildlife conservation.
 The community members have given their positive support to conservation and there is no snaring or harassing of wildlife within the three conservancies.
 The members see the wildlife as a resource which belongs to them and are enthusiastic about encouraging wildlife to move into their conservancies.
 They also recognize the vast improvement in vegetation and grass cover within each conservancy which is now a valuable source of controlled grazing for livestock during severe drought periods.

 Our Successful Partnership

 Our project is unique as it doesn’t depend upon donor funding.
 It is a partnership between the local community and a commercial safari operator, where both parties’ goals are aligned.
 We believe that one of the keys to our success is recognizing that the community must derive fair benefits and not be taken advantage of.

-Important aspects include taking the time to educate them on the goals of the project, how conservation and ecotourism can benefit them and their children and helping them set some realistic expectations.
-In setting up the Conservancies a long period was required for meetings, discussions and spending time together, in order to build trust between the local community and us.
+Important aspects include taking the time to explain the goals of the project, how conservation and ecotourism can benefit them and their children and helping to set some realistic expectations.
+In establishing the Conservancies a long period was required for meetings, discussions and spending time together, in order to build trust between the local community and us.